Consult the medication dictionary to quickly obtain detailed information

 The question of contraception is fundamental because of the issues related to it (abortion and unwanted pregnancy).
 It is important that adolescents be well-informed about the various options available to them in terms of contraception, and that once a method is chosen, it is optimally used.

 This is a message that must be clearly sent to your teen.
-Why not bring your teenager with you to the pharmacy to purchase condoms or, even better, offer them as a gift?
+If they agree, why not bring your teenager with you to the pharmacy to purchase condoms or, even better, offer them as a gift?
 Some parents find it more appropriate to hold their teens accountable and encourage them to take these steps on their own.
-What's important is that your child develops the habit of protecting himself/herself every time.
+What's important is that your child develops the habit of protecting themselves every time.

 It is advisable for parents to remain open-minded so adolescents feel comfortable asking questions or sharing their concerns.
 To achieve this common ground, here is some advice: